Assert feature

 Implementation of this function is supplied by Native Device Compiler for safe approach or by DPCPP Compiler for fallback one.

-In order to distinguish which implementation to use, DPCPP Runtime checks for PI_DEVICE_INFO_EXTENSION_DEVICELIB_ASSERT extension.
+In order to distinguish which implementation to use, DPCPP Runtime checks the backend for the “cl_intel_devicelib_assert” extension.
 If the extension isn’t available, then fallback implementation is used.

 Safe approach

 This is the preferred approach and implementations should use it when possible.
 It guarantees assertion failure notification delivery to the host regardless of kernel behavior which hit the assertion.
-If backend suports the safe approach, it must report this capability to DPCPP Runtime via the PI_DEVICE_INFO_EXTENSION_DEVICELIB_ASSERT extension query.
+If backend suports the safe approach, it must report support for the “cl_intel_devicelib_assert” device extension.

 The Native Device Compiler is responsible for providing implementation of __devicelib_assert_fail which completely hides details of communication between the device code and the Low-Level Runtime from the SYCL device compiler and runtime.
 The Low-Level Runtime is responsible for: